MiguelAngelEc/final_project/README.md

 This game was created as my final project for the incredible Code in Place 2025 course, taught by Prof. Maryam and supported by a global community of educators and learners.

 Thank you to the whole C.I.P. team! 🌟
-- 4x4 grid (16 cards total, 8 pairs)
-- Rows are labeled A to D
-- Columns are labeled 1 to 4

-### Valid Input Examples
-✅ A1, B3, D4, C2

-### Invalid Input Examples
-❌ a5, E2, 11, X9

 ## 💡 Tips
 - Pay attention to the card positions